-We estimate that the net proceeds to us from the sale of shares of our common stock in this offering will be approximately million at an assumed initial public offering price of per share (the midpoint of the price range set forth on the cover of this prospectus), after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriters exercise their option to purchase additional shares in full, we estimate that the net proceeds will be approximately million at an assumed initial public offering price of per share (the midpoint of the price range set forth on the cover of this prospectus), after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds to us from the sale of 10,000,000 shares of our common stock in this offering will be approximately \$135.4 million, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters exercise their option to purchase additional shares in full, we estimate that the net proceeds will be approximately \$156.3 million, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.